Car Buying Strategies

 Mechanically, the Hybrid EX-L is a little bit different since its engine is turbocharged with a boost pressure rating of 20.2 psi.
 This vehicle redlines at 6500 rpm and still utilizes the eCVT.

-Compare the 2021 Honda Accord Hybrid EX-L vs Hybrid Touring Trim Level.
+Compare the Accord Hybrid EX-L vs Hybrid Touring Trims.
 What is the difference?

 The line-topping Hybrid Touring trim level is a borderline luxury vehicle.
 Honda's Touring trims are known for being crammed full of top-notch, highly sought-after features.
 This year's trim level comes with more driver assist technology, adding on a head-up display and low-speed braking control.